Author: Burt Goldman

 When the techies were given a flu vaccine, those with the greatest left-brain activation mounted the most vigorous antibody assault against the virus.

-There's more in the pipeline.
-The University of Massachusetts' mindfulness center is studying the impact of mindfulness and diet on PSA levels in prostate cancer.
+The University of Massachusetts' Mindfulness Center is studying the impact of mindfulness and diet on PSA levels in prostate cancer.
 Stanford's Goldin is taking brain images of social-anxiety patients to see if the practice affects emotional trigger points, like the amygdala, which processes fear.

 At Maryland's Center for Integrative Medicine, director Dr. Brian Berman is tracking measures of inflammation, including gene expression, in patients with rheumatoid arthritis.
 For Dalia Isicoff, the payoff is already clear: "I'm at peace," she says.
 Her mind and her body, together.